andyhcsmith/strava-analysis/README.md

 ![](README_files/figure-gfm/map-1.png)<!-- -->

-# What time of the day?
+### What time of the day?

-This visual by Marcus allowsyou to see the frequency of your runs by time of day and day of week.
+This visual allows you to see the frequency of your runs by time of day and day of week.
+I clearly prefer to run after work on Monday - Thursday, in the mornings on Friday and Saturday, and across the day on Sundays.

     ## Picking joint bandwidth of 2500

 ![](README_files/figure-gfm/time%20of%20day-1.png)<!-- -->

-I thought it might be interesting to see how this distribution changed between last year and this COVID affected year where I have been working from home and have had the flexibility to run during the day.
+I thought it might be interesting to see how this distribution changed between last year and this COVID affected year.
+During COVID I have been working from home, which has given me the flexibility to run during the day.
 And sure enough, you can see that in the post-COVID plot, my runs have been much more dispersed across the day compared to pre-COVID.

     ## Picking joint bandwidth of 1450

     ## Picking joint bandwidth of 3370

 ![](README_files/figure-gfm/pre%20and%20post-1.png)<!-- -->

+## Conclusion